thorgate/django-project-template/{{cookiecutter.repo_name}}/README.md

     make quality

+## Django translations

+Project contains two commands for updating and compiling translations.
+Those two are `make makemessages` and `make compilemessages`.
+Howewer if you are adding a new language or are creating translations for the first time after setting up project, you need to run different command to create the initial locale files.
+The command is `add-locale`.
+After you have used this command once per each new language you can safely use `makemessages` and `compilemessages`

 ## Deploys

 ### Python 2 environment

 We use Fabric for deploys, which doesn't support Python 3.
 Thus you need to create a Python 2 virtualenv.
 It needn't be project specific and it's recommended you create one 'standard' Python 2 environment which can be used for all projects.
-You will also need to install django and tg-hammer==0.4, our fabric deployment helper.
+You will also need to install django and tg-hammer==0.6, our fabric deployment helper.

 ### Server setup